Pilot (Breaking Bad): Critical response

-The pilot episode of Breaking Bad received mostly positive reviews, with Barry Garron from The Hollywood Reporter praising the premiere for its suspense, and Jonathan Storm, from The Philadelphia Inquirer, finding it unpredictable.
+Barry Garron from The Hollywood Reporter praised the premiere for its suspense, and Jonathan Storm from The Philadelphia Inquirer found it unpredictable.
 Meanwhile, Robert Bianco of USA Today focused on Bryan Cranston's performance, which he said was "riveting and remarkable", and The A.V.
 Club journalist Donna Bowman wrote a positive review, giving the episode a grade rating of an "A−", and citing Cranston's "mesmerizing", "nihilistic", and "hulking yet impotent" performance along with lauding Vince Gilligan's screenplay.
 Furthermore, the Chicago Tribune television critic Maureen Ryan complimented Cranston's role, and noted the premiere as a "slam dunk" compared to the two following episodes.
 After the series concluded, The Ringer ranked "Pilot" 6th out of all 62 Breaking Bad episodes, where Alison Harman noted that "the addictive hook of the pilot helped power viewers through the couple of seasons it took for Breaking Bad to hit its stride".

 Ratings and accolades

 In 2013, Gilligan recalled the viewership for the episode being below a million viewers due to a football game that aired at the same time.
 However, The Hollywood Reporter revealed later in the same year that the pilot had been watched by 1.41 million people instead.

-Vulture.com ranked the episode 10th-best overall in the series.
+Vulture ranked the episode 10th-best overall in the series.